CSpyridakis/notes/IaC/Terraform/README.md

 # Terraform Notes

-**Terraform** is an **Infrastructure as Code (IaC)** tool developed by HashiCorp, allowing you to **provision, manage, and version** infrastructure across multiple providers like AWS, Azure, GCP, etc or even private infrastructure like Proxmox.
+**Terraform** is a Cloud Agnostic **Infrastructure as Code (IaC)** tool developed by HashiCorp, allowing you to **provision, manage, and version** infrastructure across multiple providers like AWS, Azure, GCP, etc or even private infrastructure like Proxmox.
+Terraform uses the **HashiCorp Configuration Language (HCL)** to achieve that.

 ---